Beadboard Vs. Wainscoting: Do You Know the Difference?

 Many people use wainscoting and beadboard interchangeably, so the terms can be confusing.
 Here’s the difference:

-The key elements of any kind of wainscoting are the panel and the frame around that panel.
+The term wainscoting is broader and refers to any decorative paneling used as a wall accent, either for insulation, decoration, or to prevent (and cover up) damage to walls.
+Wainscoting is typically is made of wood and covers the lower portion of an interior wall.
+The two key elements of any kind of wainscoting are the panel and the frame.
 This frame comprises four pieces: the top and bottom rails and the two side pieces (aka the stiles).